particle-iot/spark-setup-ios/README.md

 To use SparkSetup from within Swift based projects [read here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/), also be sure the check out [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) on this matter

-## Requirements
+## Requirements / limitations

 iOS 7.1+ supported

-Currently wizard works on portait mode only.
+Currently setup wizard displays on portait mode only.

 ## Installation